 - Ground Ginger

 - Seaweed Sheets*

 - Sesame Seeds

-- Preheat the oven to 450 degrees (for the salmon).
+- Preheat the oven the 450 degrees (for the salmon).

-- Make the sushi rice according to the package directions with the salt (making sure to rinse the rice well).
+- Make the sushi rice according to the package directions with the salt (making sure to rinse the rice well as directed).

 - Once the rice has cooked, place it into a bowl.
 Add the vinegar and sugar and fluff with a fork to combine.
 Place in the fridge to cool until needed.